If your business is registered for VAT, you’ve probably heard all about Making Tax Digital (MTD), and MTD for VAT in particular.

 It’s not possible to opt out of MTD for VAT.

 However, some businesses have genuine reasons why they’re unable to comply with Making Tax Digital.

 - Reasons of age, disability, remoteness of location or, in HMRC’s words, “any other reason” that means it’s not “reasonably practicable” for the business owner to use digital tools to keep business records or submit returns.
 For example, a business without an internet connection because it’s on an island that’s off the grid might be considered exempt.

 - Religious beliefs are incompatible with the requirements of MTD for VAT.
 This is typically that the individuals running the business are unable to use computers because of their beliefs.

-Can I deregister from voluntary VAT to avoid MTD for VAT?
+Can I deregister from VAT to avoid MTD for VAT?

-Any VAT-registered business can ask to cancel their VAT registration with HMRC if the taxable sales are expected to be less than the registration threshold (currently £85,000) in the coming year.
+Any VAT-registered business can ask to cancel their VAT registration with HMRC if they’re not eligible anymore or if taxable sales drop below the £83,000 deregistration threshold.